cwyner/cwyner/README.md

 🔭 I’m currently working at Lead Out Software, helping integrate our lottery gaming systems with new clients to expand outreach.

-🌱 On the side, I'm working on a machine learning model that uses player data (statistics and historical match data) to predict the winners of ATP (Professional Tennis) Tournaments!
+🌱 On the side, I'm working on a machine learning model that uses player data (statistics and historical match data) to predict the winners of professional tennis tournaments!

 📫 How to reach me: